AhmedRaafat14/Simple-Shopping-Cart-PHP-Symfony-2.8-Doctrine-ORM-/README.md

                admin_skin: skin-blue

-       -  You will find in the project folder file named ==>>  cart.sql create database call it [car] and then import this file to it if you wanna name database any other name so do it but before start project go to
+       -  You will find in the project folder file named ==>>  cart.sql create database call it [cart] and then import this file to it if you wanna name database any other name so do it but before start project go to
                   <  /app/config/parameters.yml   >
               Then change the database data by your data.